31 Smith Street Kempsey NSW

 • Limited mouth opening

-Before and After the Laser Frenectomy
+Supportive Therapies Before and After Laser Frenectomy

-Before the release:
+Before the Release

-After the release:
+After the Release

 • Coordinating tongue, lip, cheek, and jaw movement

-• Reducing residual muscle tightness
+• Reducing remaining muscle tightness

-• Supporting the recommended oral stretches
+• Supporting recommended oral stretches

 • Improving latch, suction, and feeding efficiency